xjtu-omics/vcf-utils/README.md

 **sort**: sorts a VCF file into the sequence chr1, chr2...chr22, chrX, chrY, chrM

-**standardize**: basically helps transform a 'normal' PacBio file (with &ltINS&gt and \<DEL\> alt labels) into something with explicit REF and ALT fields.
+**standardize**: basically helps transform a 'normal' PacBio file (with \<INS\> and \<DEL\> alt labels) into something with explicit REF and ALT fields.
 Note that if the file also has a weird format for deletions, it is better to use del_corr instead

+**uniquify**: If any event (chrom-pos-REF-ALT) occurs multiple times in a file (for example after merging VCF files), only keeps one copy of the event, ensuring that all events reported by the VCF-file are unique.

 **unravel_alts**: splits a mixed alt in a VCF file (like A AT,AGC) into separate lines.
 Can be useful when processing GATK VCF files.